dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-inject.md

 # => [1,2,3]
 ```

 I'm sure I'll continue to haphazardly wield shiny things in the future.
-At least next time a may know more about what I don't know, so to speak. :)
+At least next time I may know more about what I don't know, so to speak. :)